Pulmonology in Virginia

 The Navigational Bronch/Lung Nodule Clinic at Henrico Doctors’ Hospital and the Navigational Bronch/Lung Nodule Program at LewisGale Medical Center are dedicated to the diagnosis, treatment and management of lung diseases.
-Here, we use minimally invasive technology to determine if lung nodules are cancerous or noncancerous.
-(A lung nodule is defined as a spot in the lung that is visible on a chest X-ray or CT scan.)
+We use minimally invasive technology to determine if lung nodules are cancerous.
+A lung nodule is defined as a spot in the lung that is visible on a chest X-ray or CT scan.

-At Henrico Doctors’ Hospital, doctors use advanced technology to convert your CT scan is converted into a 3D map of your lungs for your doctor.
-They use this map to guide a bronchoscope to the lung nodule to remove a tissue sample (biopsy) for analysis.
-With this minimally invasive procedure is a nonsurgical way for your doctor to access hard-to-reach areas of the lungs without the need for surgery.
+At Henrico Doctors’ Hospital, doctors use advanced technology to convert your CT scan into a 3D map of your lungs.
+Your doctor uses this map to guide a bronchoscope to the lung nodule and remove a tissue sample (biopsy) for analysis.
+This minimally invasive procedure is a nonsurgical way for your doctor to access hard-to-reach areas of your lungs.

 Pulmonary function testing

-Additionally, pulmonary stress tests may be used help determine if patients with lung cancer have the capacity to undergo surgery.
+Additionally, pulmonary stress tests may be used to help determine if patients with lung cancer have the capacity to undergo surgery.
 The results of these tests allow us to develop the best treatment plan for you.